matloff/fasteR/README.md

 * **No polemics**:  You won't be made to feel guilty for not using an instructor's favorite R tool or style. :-)

+* No frills:  E.g. no IDEs; RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* an IDE at the same tim.e